 The IACUC may require modifications (to secure approval) during the initial review process.
-The IACUC Chair or ORA will communicate to the submitting PI through e-mail if modifications to secure approval are necessary.
-All revisions should be resubmitted through e-mail to IACUC@missouristate.edu.
-Once the final protocol has been approved by FCR or DMR, the ORA will send out an approved protocol to the submitting PI.
+The IACUC Chair or ORA will communicate to the submitting PI through Labtracks and/or email if modifications to secure approval are necessary.
+All revisions should be resubmitted through Labtracks.
+Once the final protocol has been approved by FCR or DMR, the ORA will send out an approval letter, generated by Labtracks, to the submitting PI and listed e-mail contacts.